datahub/snow/data/ghcnd/README.md

 ## Usage

-This folder contains the instructions for pull GHCN daily data for any land-based weather station in the network, including Milwaukee.
+This folder contains the instructions to pull GHCN daily data for any land-based weather station in the network, including Milwaukee.

 First you'll need to install some Node.js packages.
 ```bash